git-town/git-town/website/src/typical-dev-commands.md

 # Typical development workflow

-The typical Git Town workflow looks like this:
+The typical Git Town workflow contains these four commands:

 - You start hacking by running [git hack](./commands/hack.md) to create a feature branch.